internetitem/simpleweb/README.md

  * `file` - The path to be served.
 This is expanded with full access to the current state of Params
  * `path` - If `file` is missing, this is used as the file to be served instead
- * `serveFrom` - If set to `classpath` then files are served from the classpath.
-Otherwise they are served from the filesystem
  * `contentType` - If this is set, it is used as the `Content-Type` for all files served.
 Otherwise the content type is automatically detected using the filename